 Price: £130/$129.99 | Bluetooth version: aptX HD | Battery life: 22 hours | IP rating: IPX5 | Dimensions: 16.7 x 32 x 15.2cm | Weight: 2.95kg

-This peculiar-looking speaker (anyone else feel like they’re looking into the eyes of Wall-e?) is bigger than most on this list, has a bigger battery, and has lights that flash with the music.
+This peculiar-looking speaker – does anyone else feel as if they’re looking straight into the the eyes of Wall-e? – is bigger than most on this list, has a bigger battery, and has lights that flash with the music.
 Massive gimmick?
 Of course, but a massive gimmick can be fun every so often.

 AptX Bluetooth ensures that your music gets to the speaker in really high quality, and the PK7 makes the most of the signal with a really big, open sound and lots of crowd-pleasing bass.

 The only issue here, other than the relative heft of the thing, is that it’s splash proof rather than properly waterproof – though we can’t imagine that being a huge problem for most people.

 6. Amazon Echo Dot (3rd Generation)

 The most affordable Echo speaker sounds better than you probably expect